We advocate that a modern, non-animal testing paradigm is needed for these new product categories.

 Results from these more sophisticated in vitro tests suggest that our vapour products and THPs have much reduced or no toxic effect compared to cigarette smoke.
 Further studies are needed to determine whether these reductions are sustained and translate to a reduction in smoking-related health risks.
 So, we are also investigating and developing test models that are even more realistic.
 And, in an effort to identify the more subtle changes that vapour might be causing but that other methods are too blunt to detect, we’re also taking a more holistic, systems biology approach to understand the impact that aerosols from our NGPs have on cells.

-The human genome has over 25,000 genes, and the pattern of genes that are differentially expressed in response to cigarette smoke or aerosols from our potentially reduced-risk products can be studied to understand whether exposure has had an effect.
+The human genome has over 25,000 genes, and the pattern of genes that are differentially expressed in response to cigarette smoke or aerosols from our new category products can be studied to understand whether exposure has had an effect.

 We have exposed a 3D lung tissue model to cigarette smoke, vapour from the Vype ePen or aerosol from glo for an hour and compared the effects on gene expression.
 The results clearly show that exposure to cigarette smoke has a strongly adverse effect on cells, triggering thousands of changes in expression of genes including those involved in oxidative stress, inflammation and fibrosis, which are cellular processes that underlie smoking-related diseases such as lung cancer and Chronic Obstructive Pulmonary Disease.